Parisian Living

 SNCF – France’s National Railway Company

-SNCF is run by the government and regulates train travel in France with the exception of the metro.
+The national rail operator SNCF is run by the government and regulates train lines in France with the exception of the metro.
 Typically from Paris, refer to SNCF trains for travel to another French or European city although it controls some RER trains too.
+TGV Trains are operated by SNCF.

 RATP – For the metro, RER, buses and trams within Paris and its suburbs